dheerajnyk/SNAKE_PYGAME/readme.md

  *trying to build basic SNAKE game
- *feel free to edit stuff
+ *feel free to edit the code
- *first time using github so still i'm kind of confused with the using inteference *any advice you have just feel ffree to give
+ *first time using github so still i'm kind of confused with the inteference *any advice you have just feel free to pass on